Call Today! Free Immediate Response 818-781-1570

 The prosecutor has to prove, beyond any reasonable doubt, all the elements of the crime to convict you.

-They will also typically seek the maximum penalties if you are convicted, whether you are charged with a misdemeanor or felony crime.
+They will also typically seek the maximum penalties if you are convicted, whether you are charged with a misdemeanor or a felony crime.

 Most people arrested in Kern County are residents of Bakersfield, while others drive through the county and get pulled over by police.